A Primal-Dual Smoothing Framework for Max-Structured Non-Convex Optimization: Extensions and discussions.

-The stochastic extension of Algorithm~\ref{algo:PD_smoothing} is shown in Algorithm~\ref{algo:PD_smoothing_stoc}.
-Compared to Algorithm~\ref{algo:PD_smoothing}, there are two differences.
+Similar to the deterministic setting, our goal in the stochastic setting is to find an $\varepsilon$-NS point of~\eqref{eq:main}, but in the sense of {\em expectation}.
+Specifically, we aim to find a random point $x\in\calX^o$ such that $\bbE[\normt{x-\prox(q,x,\lambda)}] \le \varepsilon\lambda/\beta_\calX$ (cf.~\eqref{eq:eps_near_stat_pt_normed}).
+Under this goal, we provide a stochastic extension of Algorithm~\ref{algo:PD_smoothing}, which is shown in Algorithm~\ref{algo:PD_smoothing_stoc}.
+Compared to Algorithm~\ref{algo:PD_smoothing}, there are two major differences.
 First, we modify the inexact criterion in Step~\ref{item:inexact_PPM} such that it holds in expectation.
-Second, instead of terminating Algorithm~\ref{algo:PD_smoothing_stoc} adaptively using the convergence criterion in~\eqref{eq:conv_crit}, we run Algorithm~\ref{algo:PD_smoothing_stoc} for a pre-determined number of iterations $K$.
+Second, instead of terminating Algorithm~\ref{algo:PD_smoothing_stoc} adaptively using the criterion in~\eqref{eq:conv_crit}, we run Algorithm~\ref{algo:PD_smoothing_stoc} for a pre-determined number of iterations $K$.
 This is because a single realization of $x_k$, in general, do not provide useful information in bounding $\bbE[\normt{x_k-\prox(q,x_k,\lambda)}]$.
-Consequently, in Algorithm~\ref{algo:PD_smoothing_stoc}, we do not output the last iterate as in Algorithm~\ref{algo:PD_smoothing}, but rather a random point uniformly sampled from $\{x_1,\ldots,x_K\}$.
+Consequently, in Algorithm~\ref{algo:PD_smoothing_stoc}, we do not output the last iterate $x_K$ as in Algorithm~\ref{algo:PD_smoothing}, but rather a random point uniformly sampled from $\{x_1,\ldots,x_K\}$.
+The convergence guarantee of Algorithm~\ref{algo:PD_smoothing_stoc} is shown in the following theorem.